fbpx

 The best thing to do if you’ve lost your parking ticket is to get in touch with issuing authority.
 Both private and council issued parking tickets will be easily found through a simple search using your registration number on your vehicle.

-Keep in mind that you should get in touch as soon as you’ve realised you’ve lost your PCN number to avoid any late fees or further action being taken against you.
+Keep in mind that no matter what kind of parking ticket you’ve received, you should get in touch as soon as you’ve realised you’ve lost your PCN number to avoid any late fees or further action being taken against you.

 What will happen if I don’t pay my parking ticket?